 Today we’re teaching you all about negotiating AV prices.
 Have AV quotes bamboozled you before?
 You’re not alone there.
-And if you don’t understand the quote, it can be tricky to know how to negotiate on the price, or if you hold any power to negotiate whatsoever!
-The good news is, you do have that power.
+And if you don’t understand the quote, it can be tricky to know how to negotiate the price, or if you hold any power to negotiate whatsoever!
+The good news is that you do have that power.
 And all you need to put it into action is a little knowledge, which we’re about to arm you with!

 Learn AV lingo to get the right answers

 Sadly, it’s not unheard of for AV companies to use confusing terminology to lead you astray.
 Without a basic understanding of AV terminology, it’s difficult to feel confident questioning what your quote includes.

 For instance, some people might see ‘Voice of God Box’ on their quote and think it’s either a really great piece of the latest AV equipment or that it’s a must-have item.
 And so, they wouldn’t think to question it.
 But, with a better understanding of AV lingo, you might wise up to the wool they’re trying to pull over your eyes and call them on it.
 If you did, you’d discover there’s no such thing as a ‘Voice of God Box’.
 It’s just a microphone!
 You’re not getting something extra and exciting; it’s just a regular microphone.
 And when you know what it is, you can find out if you’re being quoted appropriately for it.

 But, if you’re thinking ‘I don’t have time to learn the lingo, I’ve got to choose an AV company today!’, then there’s another simple solution.
 If you don’t know what an item is, highlight it on the quote and simply Google it.
 New AV equipment is coming out all the time, and it can be hard to keep track of the advancements in technology.
 That’s why Googling what an item is, can also help you determine whether you’re getting old or outdated equipment that might disappoint you.